|TB2467||06:15||ALICANTE||Departed at 06:15|

 In 2004, the procedure was started to build a first new warehouse along the Torhoutsesteenweg.
 This new 4,000 m2 large cargo warehouse was put into use for the first time in July 2006 by cargo airline ‘MK Airlines’.
 On 6 September 2006, this new warehouse was officially inaugurated.
 At the same time Apron I (the new apron along the Torhoutsesteeenweg) was officially put into use as well.
 The construction of additional warehouses could attract new, airport-related companies.
 The land along the Rolbaanstraat is developed to this end by the West Flanders Intermunicipal Association (West-Vlaamse Intercommunale/ WVI).
 The attraction and loss of MK Airlines has had a large impact on the airport’s cargo figures.

 In 2003, the airport attracted Ryanair in order to also extend the passenger transport in Ostend.
 On 1 May 2003, this airline opened a route between Ostend and London-Stansted, which was already suspended in December 2003.
-The airport also owes its current name of Ostend-Bruges International Airport to the start-up of this route.
-Meanwhile, tour operator Jetair extended its number of destinations from 5 in 2003 to 14 in 2015.
+The airport also owes its current name of Ostend-Bruges Flanders International Airport to the start-up of this route.
+Meanwhile, tour operator TUI extended its number of destinations from 5 in 2003 to 21 in 2017.

 The airport has an overall area of approximately 350 ha (including over 292 ha airside) and has a runway of 3,200 meters long and 45 meters wide, with orientation 26/08.
 Air traffic control is provided by Belgocontrol.
 The control tower at Ostend Airport is also responsible for flight traffic in the Terminal Area Zone (TMA Zone) over Ostend up to 9,500 feet.